bensamross/modern-gis/README.md

 # modern-gis
-GIS in the modern age
+Desctiption: GIS in the modern age
+Author: Ben Ross